 Dependents (defined as being claimed on a parent's tax return) of Cleary University BBA, BS, MS, or MBA graduates are eligible to receive a 20% grant toward tuition in a degree-seeking program.
-All students are expected to pay the remaining tuition and fees at the point of registration, or they may utilize the Cleary University installment plan.
+All students are expected to pay the remaining tuition and fees at the point of registration, or they may utilize the Cleary University installment payment plan.
 Students must maintain a 2.0 GPA and successfully complete the semester.
 Grants may be removed in cases where a student withdraws from or fails a class.
+Scholarships cannot be stacked.